 The Board as a whole will therefore need to exercise its decision-making powers and oversight of management in ways that discharge this duty.

 Duty to establish and maintain systems relating to risk control

 The Directors of a Corporate Commonwealth Entity must ensure that the entity establishes and maintains an appropriate system of risk oversight and management and an appropriate system of internal controls.
 At a minimum, the entity must have policies and processes for identifying, measuring, managing and reporting material risks.
 The internal controls implemented will need to be commensurate with the level of risks applicable to the GBE.

 Corporate Commonwealth Entities are encouraged, as a matter of good practice, to apply the Commonwealth Risk Management Policy published by Finance in relation to risk management frameworks and systems.

 Duty in relation to requirements imposed on others

 Directors are required to ensure that, when imposing requirements on others in relation to the use or management of public resources for which the GBE is the responsible entity, they take account of risks associated with that use or management and the effects of imposing the requirements.

 The duty seeks to ensure that any administrative, compliance or reporting requirements imposed on others is commensurate with the risks associated with the use or management of the public resources by the person, essentially to prevent excessive 'red tape'.

 Duty to keep Shareholder Ministers informed

-The Directors have an overarching obligation to keep the Shareholder Ministers informed of the operations of a GBE in order that Shareholder Ministers may comply with their own obligations.
+The Directors have an obligation to keep the Shareholder Ministers informed of the operations of a GBE in order that Shareholder Ministers may comply with their own obligations.